WARP4dot52/lambda/poincare/doc/approximation.md

 To use when the input tree is a root and may have random nodes.

-This sets up a context for the approximation of various random nodes, handling random seeding and the `RandIntNoRep` tree.
+This sets up a memoization of the approximated values of various random nodes, handling random seeding and the `RandIntNoRep` tree.

 #### projectLocalVariables